 The location of your property needs to be relatively quiet.
 If your property happens to be on a busy road or close to a dusty highway, or say it is right next to an industrial unit that emits undesirable chemical smells, not only will living in the property be undesirable but it will also be difficult to sell it or get a good price on it in the future.

 5. Growth and Development

 It is not just how many amenities your location has presently that matters, but also the future ones.
 Expansion plans for new schools, hospitals, public transport, and other infrastructure can hugely improve the value of properties in the area.
 Commercial development improves property values to a large extent.
 When you are looking for a property to invest in, try to find out if there are any new public, residential, or commercial development projects that are being planned to understand how these additions might affect the demand of the areas in the surrounding.

 Location is not always subjective but it is actually based on a few fixed sets of criteria.
 When you look for a new property to invest in, keep in mind that the neighborhood is not just desirable to you but has practical qualities such as attractive amenities, good schools, safe streets, and if possible beautiful surroundings, that will ensure that your investment appreciates over a period of time.

-All of SKHAI’s properties are located in prime yet tranquil areas close to a host of lifestyle amenities, surrounded by 5-star brands to provide an enhanced lifestyle and great returns on your investment.
+All of SKHAI’s exclusive pool villas in Thailand are located in prime yet tranquil areas close to a host of lifestyle amenities, surrounded by 5-star brands to provide an enhanced lifestyle and great returns on your investment.
 And above all, they are situated in the most exotic island destinations with spectacular views of the sea and lush hills.
-If you are interested in an investment property in Phuket or Koh Samui, connect with our team at SKHAI to know more about our attractive deals on some of the most spectacular properties in Thailand.
+If you are interested in exploring Phuket pool villa investment opportunities or Koh Samui pool villa real estate connect with our team at SKHAI to know more about our attractive deals on some of the most spectacular properties in Thailand.